Enabling clinical use of foundation models for computational pathology: Methods

 \subsection{Choosing the best loss term weight $\lambda$}

-We do 20 trainings of each of the 28 loss weights $\lambda$ (from \cref{eq:total-loss}) per foundation model, and choosing the a checkpoint for each training run during tuning.
-We then pick the best $\lambda$ as the one that has the highest combined score (see \ref{eq:selection}) on average over the 20 training runs.
-These weights are the ones visualized in Fig. \ref{fig:S15-comparison-boxplot} and Fig. \ref{fig:R94-comparison-boxplot}.
+For each foundation model, we performed 20 training runs for each of the 28 loss weights $\lambda$ (from \cref{eq:total-loss}), selecting one checkpoint for each run during tuning.
+We then choose the best $\lambda$ as the one with the highest average combined score (see \cref{eq:selection}) across the 20 training runs.
+These weights are the ones visualised in \cref{fig:outcome-comparison-boxplot} and \cref{fig:lnm-comparison-boxplot}.